Technologies for molecular measurement

 - Using unique laser facilities to probe transition metal catalysts, biological materials and light-activated materials.

-- Applying low-field and hyperpolarised NMR methods to probe molecular speciation and behaviour.
+- Applying NMR methods, including those at low-field, alongside hyperpolarised NMR methods for analysis, to probe catalysis, molecular speciation and behaviour.

 - Developing new instruments combining laser spectroscopy and mass spectrometry to enable next-generation analytical techniques.